MS Polarlys current position

 The shipowner Hurtigruten is a Norwegian passenger shipping company specializing in cruise and ferry services.
 The "Norwegian Coastal Express Route" (Bergen-Kirkenes) is a cargo-passenger ferry service along Norway's western and northern coast.
 Hurtigruten's cruise ferries sail nearly the entire length of Norway and complete this roundtrip itinerary in 11 days.
 The route also includes Lofoten Islands and Vesteralen Islands.

-The 11,341-ton, 737-passenger cruise ship ms Polarlys (translated from Norwegian as “polar light”) is the third Hurtigruten vessel with this name.
-The ship is quite stylish, furnished with polished brass, mahogany panelling, and a selection of contemporary Norwegian art.
+The 700-passenger ship Polarlys (translated from Norwegian as “polar light”) is the third Hurtigruten vessel with this name.
+The ship is quite stylish, furnished with polished brass, mahogany paneling, and a selection of contemporary Norwegian art.
 All public areas feature extensive use of wood, which creates a unique maritime atmosphere.

 Shipboard facilities and amenities